Williamson says universities shouldn’t charge full tuition fees if they fail to deliver what students ‘expect’

 ‘We do expect all universities to be moving back to a situation of actually delivering lessons, lectures face-to-face,’ education secretary says

-Gavin Williamson has suggested universities should not be charging full £9,250 per year tuition fees if they are failing to deliver what students “expect”, including in person-teaching.
+Gavin Williamson has suggested universities should not be charging the full £9,250 per year tuition fees if they are failing to deliver what students “expect”, including in person-teaching.

-The education secretary also stressed that the government expected all institutions to return to face-to-face seminars and lectures in the next academic year, unless there were “unprecedented reasons”.
+The education secretary also stressed that the government expected all institutions to return to face-to-face seminars and lectures in the next academic year, unless there were “unprecedented reasons” not to do so.

 His comments came as tens of thousands of students across the country began opening their A-Level results, with reports that a greater proportion could receive the top grades under the temporary assessment system.